Toyota GR GT Could Be the Most Exciting V8 Supercar of the Decade

 If you thought Toyota’s performance story peaked with the legendary 2000GT or the unforgettable Lexus LFA, think again.
 The Japanese giant is preparing to launch its most ambitious road car yet – the all-new Toyota GR GT.
 Arriving in 2027, this is much more than just another fast coupe.
-It’s a genuine supercar developed by Toyota Gazoo Racing, bringing together cutting-edge hybrid technology, motorsport engineering and a glorious twin-turbocharged V8 engine.
+In fact, it’s a genuine supercar developed by Toyota Gazoo Racing.
+It brings together cutting-edge hybrid technology, motorsport engineering and a glorious twin-turbocharged V8 engine.

 For enthusiasts, this could well be one of the most exciting performance car launches of the decade.